-TRLA applies the Australian Taxation Office's 'cents per kilometre' rate for motor vehicles which from 1st July 2018 is 68 cents per kilometre.
+TRLA applies the Australian Taxation Office's 'cents per kilometre' rate for motor vehicles.
 Any changes to the rate per business kilometre are available on the Australian Taxation Office's website.

 - All claims must be submitted to the Executive Officer on a Motor Vehicle Allowance Claim Form and be approved by a TRLA committee member. - Claim forms should be submitted within one month of the vehicle usage being claimed. - When claiming at the ATO's "cents per kilometre" rate or below PAYG tax is not deducted. - Whilst PAYG is not deducted at this rate, the allowance will be assessable for taxation should the total annual kilometres reimbursed exceed 5000kms.
-It is the responsibility of the staff member to keep their own records. - If employed under an Award which specifies an allowance greater than the ATO rate, then the equivalent to that rate is tax free but the balance is to be taxed.
+It is the responsibility of the staff member to keep their own records. - If employed under an Award which specifies an allowance greater than the ATO rate, then the equivalent to that rate is tax free but the balance is to be taxed. - Travel payments will be paid fortnightly via payroll.